grpc/proposal/A57-xds-client-failure-mode-behavior.md

 In other words, if the XdsClient starts an ADS stream and sends the initial subscription message for a resource, but the channel is not yet reporting `READY`, it should not yet start the timer.
-This will occur most frequently when the XdsClient first starts and the ADS stream cannot actually be sent until the xDS channel becomes connected.
-However, it can also occur if the channel was initially connected and then becomes disconnected (i.e., the channel transitions from `READY` to `IDLE`, since it's using the `pick_first` LB policy).
-In that case, the original ADS stream will fail, and XdsClient will start a new ADS stream and immediately send the subscription requests for the resources that it needs from this server, but because those requests will not actually go out on the wire until the channel reports `READY`, we don't want to start the timers for those resources until that happens.
+This will occur most frequently when the XdsClient first starts and the xDS channel queues the ADS stream until the xDS channel becomes connected.
+However, it can also occur if the xDS channel was initially connected and then becomes disconnected (i.e., the channel transitions from `READY` to `IDLE`, since it's using the `pick_first` LB policy).
+In that case, the original ADS stream will fail, and XdsClient will start a new ADS stream and immediately send the subscription requests for the resources that it needs from this server, but because those requests will actually be queued in the xDS channel until the xDS channel reports `READY`, we don't want to start the timers for those resources until that happens.

 Note that if the XdsClient does start the timers while the xDS channel